James Bond 007: Light of My Death: Plot

 The Hong Kong station gathered intelligence that a man called Amos is behind all the scheme that has been developing the assassination of worldwide government delegates to foil the convention from taking effect between non-aligned countries in Cairo to uncover who has been toying with the international currency market which put hundreds of millions of dollars to drain that circulate around improving corporal means around the globe.
 Bond spies on a meeting at South China Sea upon which Amos's yacht was floating, discovering that a corrupt American businessman called David Wilson was involved in laundering the money stolen from both the US and Soviet funds.
 Additionally, 007 directly overhears the association they have with the professional assassin who murdered Rogers and the banker at the French Alps.
 Bond is discovered soon and flees away from the hands of the goons in the employment of Amos.

 After arriving in Egypt, Bond reunites with Tatiana to prevent the assassination of the delegates at Giza at the hands of the assassin whose weapon of choice, a "portable laser gun", fascinates 007.
-Before the governmental gathering is due, Major Boothroyd pilots a remote controlled passengerless helicopter disguised as the chopper carrying the officials heading over to the conference meeting point and explodes it nearby the head of the Great Sphinx alongside the pyramids, in order to confuse the assassin and lure him out of the shadows.
-Bond climbs on top of the Sphinx and exposes the assassin with a laser rifle in preparation to get the job done, clashes with him and dispatches him off to his eventual death by kicking him off the ledge at 65 feet drop to ground zero.
+Before the governmental gathering is due, Major Boothroyd pilots a remote controlled passengerless helicopter disguised as the chopper carrying the officials heading over to the conference meeting point and explodes it nearby the head of the Great Sphinx, in order to confuse the assassin and lure him out of the shadows.
+Bond climbs on top of the Sphinx and exposes the assassin with a laser rifle, then clashes with him and dispatches him by kicking him off the ledge.
 While debriefing the mission back in London, 'M' informs Bond that they have little amount of information regarding Amos and his operations, other than absconding a large slice of the US' financial aid at South East Asia, but nevertheless is grateful that 007 prevented the assassination and removed one of the most wanted killers from the face of the world.